NegativeZer0z/CSC481/README.txt

     8b.
 Move to the HW2part3 folder and compile by entering "g++ client2.cpp -o client2 -lzmq" into the terminal followed by "g++ server2.cpp -o server2 -lzmq" into the terminal.
 Then run the server by "./server2" on one terminal and "./client2" on another terminal

     8c.
-To run the server/client multiplayer game enter "./server" on one terminal and "./client" on another terminal for part 4 of HW2
+To run the server/client multiplayer game enter "./server" on one terminal and "./client" on another terminal for part 4 of HW2.
+You can exit the server via "ctrl and C"

     Note: the entire window may not be on your screen on the first execution of it, if so drag it on the screen